graphql-java-kickstart/graphql-java-servlet/README.md

 # GraphQL Servlet

-This module implements a Relay.js-compatible GraphQL server.
-It also supports OSGi out of the box.
+This module implements a GraphQL Java Servlet.
+It also supports Relay.js and OSGi out of the box.

 # Downloading